monadicsystems/monadicsystems.github.io/post7.md

 , so it takes parsers that don't return anything except the `()` value.

 Why is that?
-Well, the `Response` now resides in the state of the parser and it can be manipulated using functions like `write`, `setHeaders`, `setHTML`, `setJSON`, etc. The greet example you saw above used the `write` function to append data to the response body.
+Well, the `Response` now resides in the state of the parser and it can be manipulated using functions like `write`, `overwrite`, `setHeaders`, `setHTML`, `setJSON`, etc. The greet example you saw above used the `write` function to append data to the response body.

-Before, you would have to explicitly return a value of type `Response`.
+Before, you would have to explicitly return a value of type `Response`, like so.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}